Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: How to Realize DTC

 \subsubsection{Real-time interaction}

 Once the decision-making is completed, both the suggested decisions and predicted channel characteristics will be transmitted to the physical network.
-This information facilitates a “coarse-refine” decision optimization for the serviced devices.
+This information facilitates a “coarse-refine” decision optimization for the served devices.
 Specifically, the channel prediction results provide a coarse awareness of the experienced channel for devices, while the suggested decisions help narrow down the decision-making options.
 Subsequently, the devices can further refine their actions by leveraging their own decision-making capability and collected information.
 For the feedback link, physical devices will send the real-experienced channel state data and derived decisions to the digital world.
-In particular, a knowledge base can be established for translating the feedback information into simple correction commands to enhance feedback efficiency.
-All the components of DTC such as the employed techniques, algorithm parameters, architecture, and assisted laws, can then be updated to improve the approximation of physical world.
+All the components of DTC such as the employed techniques, algorithm parameters, architecture, and assisted laws, can then be updated to improve the approximation of the physical world.
+Note that physical devices might produce “dirty” data with incorrect and missing information.
+Thus pre-processing in the digital world should be conducted for abnormal data detection and cleaning \cite{rodriguez2023updating}.
+Moreover, the DTC model can be self-updated through federated learning (FL) by aggregating information from multiple nodes.